 But there has to be a catch or trade-off, right?
-Will an online application process be safe, or will I be putting myself in danger?
+Will an online application process be safe, or will you be putting yourself in danger?

-There are pros and cons to any type of borrowing, so you shouldn’t make blanket statements or assumptions when trying to make this major financial decision.
+There are pros and things to look out for with any type of borrowing, so you shouldn’t make blanket statements or assumptions when trying to make this major financial decision.

-So, today we are going to explore some of the pros and cons of an online line of credit to help you make an informed decision on whether or not it’s right for your needs.
+Today we are going to explore some of the pros and things to look out for with an online line of credit to help you make an informed decision on whether or not it might be right for your needs.
 We’re also going to discuss the differences between a hard and soft credit check and some things you may need to know about them.

-Keep in mind, a person’s financial situation is unique to that person; as such, what might be good for one person may be less than ideal for somebody else.
-Also, online line of credit providers/lenders are not the same, each having their own strengths and weaknesses.
+Keep in mind, everyone’s financial situation is unique.
+As such, what might be good for one person may be less than ideal for somebody else.
+Also, online line of credit providers or servicers are not the same, with each having their own different qualities.

-Before diving into the pros and cons of an online loan, let’s take a look at some of the important factors involved.
+Before diving into the pros and potential cons of an online loan, let’s look at some of the important factors involved.

-You may not always have money saved away for emergencies, so having access to a line of credit when unplanned emergency expenses come up may act as a safety net could help you.
+You may not always have money saved away for emergencies, so applying for access to a line of credit when unplanned emergency expenses come up may act as a safety net that could help you.

 Without a safety net, you may be vulnerable to life’s unexpected surprises that can cost you a lot of money.
-This can include anything from the need for sudden car or home repairs, emergency medical care, or unexpected veterinary bills.
-All of those things can come with little to no warning and they can’t be put on hold just because you don’t have enough savings.
+This can include anything from the need for sudden car or home repairs to emergency medical care, or unexpected veterinary expenses.
+These things can come with little to no warning and they can’t be put on hold just because you don’t have enough savings to cover the cost.

-However, if you get an online line of credit, you may be in a better position to deal with these expenses without having to make big cutbacks or difficult financial decisions.
+However, if you request an online line of credit, you may be in a better position to deal with these unexpected expenses.

 What is a Hard Credit Check?

-When applying for an in-person loan through a bank, they’ll typically look at your credit score and your credit history.
-This is called a “hard check,” because their inquiry is recorded on your credit record and it may actually impact your score, which is why you are required to authorize a hard check.
+Sometimes when you apply for a loan, the financial institution will look at your credit score and your credit history.
+This is called a hard check because their inquiry is recorded on your credit record and it may actually impact your score, which is why you are required to authorize a hard check.

-According to Experian, multiple hard inquiries in a row on your credit report can reduce your FICO score by as much as 5 points (or less) and their inquiry may remain for as long as 5 years.
-Some online lenders will also run a hard check on your credit, which is not ideal.
-If you’re looking at an online lender, you may already have damaged credit and taking your score down a few points is not the direction you’re looking to go.
+According to Experian, multiple hard inquiries in a row on your credit report may reduce your FICO score by a certain number of points and the inquiry may remain for as long as approximately two years.
+A hard check may even be run when applying for a line of credit online, which is not ideal.
+Having your score be lowered by a few points may not be the direction you’re looking to go in.

 This is why you need to be careful and strategic when applying for credit of any sort, especially when you’re looking to positively impact your credit score or build positive credit history.

-However, FICO will grant you an exception when you’re ‘rate shopping’ for something like a student loan, an auto loan, or a mortgage, FICO scores take this behavior into account in its calculation.
-Your FICO score will see all inquiries for a mortgage, an auto loan or a student loan as a single credit inquiry, as long as they’re all within 45 days.
+As it is common for consumers to engage in rate shopping for a financial product like a student loan, an auto loan, or a mortgage, FICO scores take this behavior into account in its calculation.
+Your FICO score will see all inquiries for a mortgage, an auto loan or a student loan as a single credit inquiry, as long as they’re all within a certain period of time.

 What is a Soft Credit Check?

 When you’re looking to apply for an online loan, some institutions will perform what is called a soft credit check.
 What is a soft check or “soft pull?”
-Chances are you’ve had a number of them done without even knowing about it.
+Chances are you may have had a number of them done without even knowing about it.
 You don’t need to authorize them, and the inquiries are not recorded in your credit history.

 Your credit card company may perform one to see if you qualify for their new promotion or card.
 An employer may perform one before or after a job interview to learn more about you.